mattbport/secondusertests/Second round questions.md

 ### Understanding

-*Video introducing samples, lanes, repeats, and sequence*
+*Video introducing samples, lanes, and sequence*

 ![](images/s1.png)

-* How many times will the bass.wav sample play?
-How could you make it play four times?
+* What will happen when this runs?
 * How could you change the order of the sequence?
-* How could you change the amen.wav sample from 2 to 4 repetitions?

 ### Implementing

-Update the example to do the following:

-* Amen break, repeated twice;
-* Bass sample, repeated twice;
-* Add a guitar sample to the sequence, triggering after the bass sample.
-Set the guitar sample to repeat four times.
+Using the whiteboard, update the sequence to play the Amen break, then the bass hook, then the Amen break again before the end of the sequence.

 ## S2: Soundable Chooser basics